chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 High Availability: DRBD
 =====================================================

+.. warning:: This topic is deprecated.
+See :doc:`install_server_ha` for information on how to set up a highly-available server cluster.

 This topic describes how to set up the |chef server| for high availability using physical machines and |drbd|.

 .. image:: ../../images/chef_server_ha_drbd.svg